codio-content/ThinkJava/.guides/content/conditionals-and-logic-boolean-variables.md

 boolean positiveFlag = (x > 0);     // true if x is positive
 ```

+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/BooleanVars.java java -cp code/ BooleanVars )

 The parentheses are unnecessary, but they make the code easier to understand.
 A variable defined in this way is called a **flag**, because it signals or “flags” the presence or absence of a condition.